Updated: Oct 30

-Within the 2/16th Battalion, Russell Fuller was in a small 3-inch Mortar team.
+Within the 2/16th Battalion, Rusty was in a small 3-inch Mortar team.
 When they were training, they were provided with metal helmets for protection, yet these helmets now lay in the dirt, replaced by comfortable slouch hats.
-"It is the risk you took", stated Russell.
+"It is the risk you took", said Rusty.
 Helmets would blister your head in the sun, and were too heavy to manoeuvre efficiently, so the "felt hat" was the best option, regardless of the risk.

 The Battle of Balikpapan was their current objective, and for months they had been practicing barge landing, both in Australia and in Morotai.

 The same 2/5th Artillery Battalion which had the 'drop short' had arrived on the sands of Balikpapan earlier than their allotted time, and decided that due to the 'drop short' incident, they would assist the 2/16th with cover fire.
 The 2/16th Battalion arrived at 17:45 with an objective to capture Mount Malang.
 With Bergen rucksacks secured on their backs, and rifles in hand, soldiers huddled as one, as their arms held onto the side of the landing craft.
 Their eyes gazed forward towards the beach approaching, but their view was obscured by a heavy black, smoke-drenched landscape with staggered palm trees ripped of fronds.
 Rusty stood with his fellow ML 3-inch mortar crew: one secured the ammunition, and the other two soldiers had the weapon dismantled into their packs.